-Emigrate to Austria
+Move to Austria

 Visa & Work Permits

+If you’re moving to Austria from outside EU or EWR, you need a visa and/or a work permit.
 You must apply for a residence permit before moving to Austria if you plan to stay longer than 6 months.
 You can do this at any Austrian consulate or embassy.

 Banks & Taxes